ibexa/documentation-developer/docs/community_resources/translations.md

+---
+description: You can contribute Back Office translations to Ibexa DXP by using Crowdin.
+---

 # Contribute translations

 If you'd like to see [[= product_name =]] in your language, you can contribute to the translations.